openhwgroup/cva6/verif/docs/VerifPlans/source/dvplan_traps.md

 #### Item: 000

-* **Requirement location:** Unprivileged ISA Version 20191213, Chapter 1.5
+* **Requirement location:** Unprivileged ISA Version 20191213, Chapter 2.2
 * **Feature Description**

+  The behavior upon decoding a reserved instruction is unspecified.
 Opcodes that do not decode to a valid, supported instruction for the CVA6 core configuration shall raise an illegal instruction exception.
 * **Verification Goals**

-  Check that when executing any illegal instruction, an exception is raised with `mcause` CSR set to 0x2.
+  Check that when executing any illegal instruction, an exception is raised with `mcause` set to 0x2.
 * **Pass/Fail Criteria:** Check RM
 * **Test Type:** Constrained Random
 * **Coverage Method:** Code Coverage